 The theory is that humans are wired to like things that are good for us and our survival, which is why trees and the great outdoors can help lift our moods.

-We have our own registered small holding in our small woodland and there we have a flock of chickens and a small herd of goats which the children are involved in helping to care for on a daily basis.
+We have our own registered small holding in our small woodland and there we have a flock of chickens, ducks and 8 goats which the children are involved in helping to care for on a daily basis.

-"Learning that flows seamlessly between indoors and outdoors makes the most efficient use of resources and builds on interests and enthusiasms.
+"Learning that flows seamlessly between indoors and outdoors makes the most efficient use of resources and builds on interests and enthusiasms."